Frequently asked questions about generative AI at Sydney

 For image generation, University staff, and students in some faculties, have access to Adobe Firefly at https://firefly.adobe.com.

-For other generative AI such as audio generation, and video generation,
+For other generative AI such as audio generation, and video generation, the University does not have centrally-licensed access to these as yet.

 The policy and assessment frameworks